holepunchto/pear-docs/readme.md

 ## Tools

-The following tools are used extensively employed in the day-to-day development and operation of applications built on Pear
+The following tools are used extensively, employed in the day-to-day development and operation of applications built on Pear.

 |                           Tools                           |                         Description                         |
 | :----------------------------------------------------------: | :---------------------------------------------------------: |